-259 Marlborough was designed by Peabody and Stearns, architects, and built in 1884-1885 by M. C. Grant, mason, and William Wood, carpenter, as the home of Dr. James Clarke White, a physician and professor of dermatology at Harvard Medical School, and his wife, Martha Anna (Ellis) White.
+259 Marlborough was designed by Peabody and Stearns, architects, and built in 1884-1885 by Melville C. Grant, mason, and William Wood, carpenter, as the home of Dr. James Clarke White, a physician and professor of dermatology at Harvard Medical School, and his wife, Martha Anna (Ellis) White.
+He also maintained his medical office at the house.
 They previously had lived at 10 Park Square.

 By the 1885-1886 winter season, 259 Marlborough was completed and the Whites had made it their home.
 However, they did not take title to the land on which it was built until January 26, 1886, when Martha Anna White purchased it from the Commonwealth of Massachusetts.
 The land had been sold previously by the Commonwealth at a public auction and, presumably, either the Whites were the successful bidders or acquired the right to purchase the land from the successful bidder before beginning construction of their house.